XiaoSong-CPE/XiaoSong-CPE.github.io/docs/english/B6U9_The_Bluest_Eye.md

   - __Pecola__: A little black girl who is always alone at school.
 She seems to like non-human creatures (attracted to kittens) and is not very brave (prone to crying and not able to tell the truth).
   - __Geraldine__: A light-skinned black woman who considers herself and her family superior to other black families.
 Her only real affection is for her cat.
   - __Junior__: A light-skinned little black boy who is the son of Geraldine.
 He is a mischievous school bully with high self-esteem (do not tell the truth about being beaten up by black girls).
+- **What is the implication of the sentence: "Grass wouldn’t grow where they lived.
+Flowers died.
+Shades fell down.
+Tin cans and tires blossomed where they lived."**
+  - __"Grass wouldn’t grow where they lived"__ and __"Flowers died"__ using personification suggests that living things could hardly survive where black children lived, implying that it's the environment that makes black children look disgusting (para.
+48) or behave indecently, rather than their skin colour or something at birth.
+  - __"Shades fell down"__ refers to broken window shades or blinds, symbolizing the black children's life is lack of sunlight and relatively isolated from other children group.
+  - __"Tin cans and tires blossomed"__ presents an ironic contrast between the natural beauty of the plants and the presence of man-made waste such as "tin cans and tires".
+This implies that it's white superiority (man-made waste) that prevents black children from having a normal life (grass and flowers).
+  - (<u>Note that all the words or terms used above have nothing to do with linguistics!</u>)

 ## Summary of a [Video](https://v.youku.com/v_show/id_XNTEyMjk4MigxNg==.html)